MKLab-ITI/JGNN/tutorials/Primitives.md

 ## Named dimensions
-In addition to other oeprations, there exists a type of in-place arithmetic operations that do not affect tensor or matrix values but are only responsible for naming dimensions.
-These are purely decorative and aim to improve debugging by throwing errors for incompatible non-null names.
+In addition to other operations, there exist methods that do not affect tensor or matrix values but are only responsible for naming dimensions.
+Functioanlly, these are decorative and  aim to improve debugging by throwing errors for incompatible non-null names.
 For example, adding two matrices with different dimension names will result in an error.
 Likewise, the inner dimension names during matrix multiplication should agree.

 Operation | Type | Comments
 --- | --- | ---